 Notice of work

 Notification of project-related fieldwork or construction is posted on this page in advance.
-For the latest information on road conditions, please visit DriveBC.
+For the latest information on road conditions, visit DriveBC.

 Expect random minor delays (up to 5 minutes)